gohugoio/hugo/docs/content/extras/permalinks.md

 `.RelPermalink` will honour the adjustments made as a result of the mappings in this option.

-For instance, if one of your sections is called `post` and you want to adjust the canonical path to be hierarchical based on the year and month, then you might use:
+For instance, if one of your sections is called `post`, and you want to adjust the canonical path to be hierarchical based on the year and month, then you might use: